-Amtech and one or more of our subsidiaries file income tax returns in China and other foreign jurisdictions, as well as the U.S. and various states in the U.S. We have not signed any agreements with the Internal Revenue Service, any state or foreign jurisdiction to extend the statute of limitations for any fiscal year.
-As such, the number of open years is the number of years dictated by statute in each of the respective taxing jurisdictions, but generally is from 3 to 5 years.
+We file income tax returns in China and other foreign jurisdictions, as well as the U.S. and various states in the U.S. We have not signed any agreements with the Internal Revenue Service, any state or foreign jurisdiction to extend the statute of limitations for any fiscal year.
+As such, the number of open years is the number of years dictated by statute in each of the respective taxing jurisdictions.
+U.S. Federal tax returns generally have a 3-year statute of limitations.
+Therefore, U.S. federal returns for tax years ending on or after September 30, 2019 remain open for examination.
+In addition, the statute for a tax year for which a loss was carried back to remains open for the same period as the year the loss originated.
+Because the Company filed a net operating loss carryback claim for the tax year ended September 30, 2016 for a loss originating in the tax year ended September 30, 2019, the statute for the carryback claim in 2016 will remain open until 2023.
+Furthermore, the IRS may adjust attribute carryforwards utilized in an open year even though the year the attributes originated may be closed.
+State and foreign statutes are generally 3 to 5 years but vary by jurisdiction.
 These open years contain certain matters that could be subject to differing interpretations of applicable tax laws and regulations as they relate to the amount, timing, or inclusion of revenues and expenses, or the sustainability of income tax positions of Amtech and our subsidiaries.

-12. Long-Term Debt
+13. Long-Term Debt